eubinecto/nls-cw2/deliverables/report.md

 ### Part A - Bootstrapping Sentiment Lexicons

 **Basic patterns for finding new adjectives**.
 We collect any adjectives if they are conjoined with any of the bootstrap lexicons.
-- why?
-- example? we get new ones like... :
-- how?
-- This is implemented in `nls_cw2/task_2/part_a/collect_adjs_basic.py`.
+That is, if they are and-conjoined with a positive/negative boostrap lexicon, then they are labeled positive/negative (e.g. *brutal and corrupt*).
+If they are but-conjoined with a positive/negative boostrap lexicon, then they are labeled negative/positive (e.g. *brutal but impressive*).
+The collection process is implemented in `nls_cw2/task_2/part_a/collect_adjs_basic.py`, where we use NLTK's `RegExpParser` to collect any adjectives that match the `CONJOIN: {<JJ><CC><JJ>}` pattern.

 **Additional patterns implemented**.
-We also collect any adjectives if they are comma-enumerated, and if any of the provided lexicons are included in the enumeration.
+We also collect any adjectives if they are comma-enumerated together with any of the bootstrap lexicons.
-- why?: By doing so, we can expect to mine  because comma-enumerated words are typically similar in their meaning.
-- example?
-- explanation?  we get new (pos adj) from a (pos sent).
-We also get a new (neg adj) from a (neg sent).
-- This is implemented in `nls_cw2/task_2/part_a/collect_adjs_more.py`
+For instance, provided that we know *weak* is negative, and given a sentence, *a weak, manipulative, pencil-thin story that is miraculously able to entertain anyway*, we can derive from the sentence that *manipulative*  and *pencil-thin* are negative because they are comma-enumerated alongside *weak*.
+This works under the assumption that we tend to lay out things that are similar to each other when we comma-enumerate words.
+The collection process is implemented in the `nls_cw2/task_2/part_a/collect_adjs_more.py` script, where we use the `RegExpParser` to collect any adjectives that match the `ENUM: {<JJ><,><JJ><,><JJ><,><JJ>}...` pattern.

 > Top 5 positive adjectives | Top 5 negative adjectives
 > --- | ---
 > funny(0.18), entertaining(0.06), romantic(0.04), fresh(0.03), emotional(0.02)| dull(0.08), predictable(0.07), silly(0.04), unfunny(0.04), repetitive(0.03)
-> **Table 3**: The sentiment likelihoods of the collected adjectives.
+> **Table 3**: The sentiment likelihoods of the newly collected adjectives.

 **Reconciliation**.
-We assign polarities to each of the collected adjectives with their sentiment likelihood.
+We assign polarities to each of the newly collected adjectives with their sentiment likelihood.
-- why?
-- example?
-- how?
-- This is implemented in `nls_cw2/task_2/part_a/assign_polarities`.

->
->
->
->
-> Table: The confusion matrix with examples.
+That is, we compute `p(adj|c)` for each adjective with respect to their sentiment class, the result of which is presented in **Table 3**.
+For instance, *funny*/*dull* are the most frequent in the positively/negatively labeled sentences, hence it is assigned with the highest polarity in each sentiment class.
+Assigning polarities is implemented in the `nls_cw2/task_2/part_a/assign_polarities.py` script.

 **Discussion and evaluation of the extended dictionary**.
 (What is your main point?)
+We should be able to evaluate the performance... right?
 - why (evidence)?
 The confusion matrix shows that...?
 - example?
   - any errors?